joncampbell29/jj_flow/README.md

   - Historical stock price data
   - (maybe some other things from other endpoints)

-## Repository Structure: Tradepulse

-Below is an overview of the directory structure for the **Tradepulse** project.
+---

+## Project Structure

+The repository is organized as follows:

 ### Project Root